 Instructions

-- Preheat the oven to 250 degrees F (do not turn on the fan, it can cause the egg white topping to brown before the cookies are done).
+- Preheat the oven to 250ยบ F (120ยบ C) (do not turn on the fan, it can cause the egg white topping to brown before the cookies are done).
 Place the rack on the bottom rung of the oven.

-- Beat the egg whites in a medium-sized bowl until soft peaks form (be careful not to over-beat the egg whites or the frosting/glaze won't turn out right).
+- Beat the egg whites in a medium-sized bowl until soft peaks form (be careful not to over-beat the egg whites or the frosting/glaze won't turn out correctly).
 Sift the powdered sugar and stir it into the egg whites until combined.
-Reserve 2 generous, heaping tablespoons of the egg white mixture for the glaze.
+Reserve 2/3 cup of the egg white mixture to glaze the cookies.

-- Add the nuts, cinnamon, vanilla sugar and salt and beat until the dough comes together in a fairly stiff but pliable mass.
-If it's too soft to work with add a few more ground nuts and powdered sugar.
-(If the dough is too sticky, add a little more nut flour.)
+- Add the nuts, cinnamon, vanilla sugar and salt and mix until the dough comes together in a fairly stiff but pliable mass.
+If it's too soft or sticky to work with add a little more nut meal and powdered sugar.

 Nutrition